Spoleto Festival USA: Piccolo Spoleto

 The official companion festival to Spoleto Festival USA, is operated by the City of Charleston Office of Cultural Affairs.
 After two years of mini-festivals, Piccolo Spoleto was created as an official part of the overall Spoleto program in 1979.
 Whereas Spoleto Festival USA features artists and performers of national and international renown, Piccolo Spoleto highlights outstanding local and regional artists with several hundred performances throughout the city.
 Piccolo Spoleto is "the perfect complement to the international scope of its parent festival and its 700 events in 17 days transform Charleston into an exhilarating celebration of performing, literary and visual arts."
 Piccolo Spoleto concludes the day before the main festival with a free concert in Hampton Park.
 Except for 2001 (when they were held on Daniel Island), the closing ceremonies have been held at Hampton Park since 1984 when the event coincided with the reopening of the refurbished park.

 Spoleto Festival USA Orchestra

 Each year members of the Festival Orchestra are selected by nationwide auditions to form the Festival's resident ensemble.
-The orchestra works with the Resident Conductor and Director of Orchestral Activities, John Kennedy, as well as with guest conductors in opera, symphonic, choral, chamber, and contemporary music performances.
+The orchestra works with the Timothy Myers as well as with guest conductors in opera, symphonic, choral, chamber, and contemporary music performances.
 Over the years, the Festival Orchestra has proved to be an opportunity for young musicians to gain extensive performance experience.
 Alumni of the Spoleto orchestra can be found in almost every professional orchestra in the United States and many abroad.